WeCanCodeIT/wcci-columbus-2017-parttime-summer/exercises/reviews-site-full-stack/README.md

 ## Overview

 Return to your reviews site from the [previous exercise](../reviews-site) (or create another).

+## Creating a new repository from an existing one

 If you are continuing with your reviews site from the previous exercise, create a new GitHub repo based on a clone of your old project repo.
 Here's a simple way to go about that:

 1. Create another clone with a different name.
 The `git clone` command will accept an additional argument specifying a folder name, so you can do something like: `git clone http://github.com/myid/reviews-site reviews-site-full-stack`.
 1. The `.git` folder is what establishes the folder in which it resides as a git repository.
 Remove the `.git` folder from this newly cloned repo.
 You can do this from Windows Explorer or by running `rm -rf .git` from Git Bash.
 Now it's no longer a git repository.